maya-a-iuga/Web-App-DevOps-Project/README.md

 ![Screenshot 2023-08-31 at 15 49 26](https://github.com/maya-a-iuga/Web-App-DevOps-Project/assets/104773240/83236d79-6212-4fc3-afa3-3cee88354b1a)

 - **Data Validation:** Ensure data accuracy and completeness with required fields, date restrictions, and card number validation.
+-
+- ## New 'Delivery Date' Feature
+- **Overview**
+The delivery date feature is a new functionality added to the company's internal application.
+This feature allows the addition of a new field in the delivery tracking software.
+Although the feature has been reverted for the time being, its functionality is documented here for potential future reimplementation.
+**Purpose**
+The delivery date function is intended to improve delivery management within the company's internal application in terms of accuracy and efficiency.
+Delivery dates can be added to the tracking system to help users better plan and track order fulfilment, leading to improved customer satisfaction and operational effectiveness.
+**Backend Integration**
+To store delivery dates for orders, a new column called delivery_date has been incorporated in the backend Azure SQL Database.
+**Usage**
+*End Users*
+Adding a Delivery Date to an Order
+1. Navigate to the Add New Order page within the application.
+2. Fill in the necessary order details, including product information and customer details.
+3. Locate the "Delivery Date" field and select or enter the desired delivery date.
+4. Complete the order creation by pressing ‘Add Order’.
+Viewing Delivery Date for an Order
+1. Navigate to the Order List page within the application.
+2. Look for the "Delivery Date" field to view the scheduled delivery date for the order.
+*Developers*
+Database Interaction
+When interacting with the backend database, developers should ensure that the delivery_date column is properly handled in SQL queries and data manipulation operations.
+Conclusion
+The delivery date feature enhances the company's internal application by allowing users to track and manage delivery dates for orders efficiently.
+By following the outlined guidelines, both end users and developers can leverage this functionality effectively to streamline order fulfilment processes and improve overall operational efficiency.

 ## Getting Started